 - be a minority (African American/Black, Hispanic/Latino, Native American or Alaskan Native) or demonstrate economic disadvantage,

-- be enrolled full time at Brooklyn College (undergraduates and graduates),
+- be enrolled full time at Brooklyn College as an Undergraduate student,

 - have a minimum grade point average of 2.70, and